Kamaitachi (comedy duo): History

 such as Wagyu, Fujisaki Market, and Tenjiku Nezumi.

 Yamauchi used to show off new material every class, but he was in the lowest class.

 By contrast, Hamaie was at the top class at first yet later demoted to its bottom.

 He met Yamauchi soon after entering that class and the two exchanged phone numbers.

 After graduating from the NSC in 2004, Hamaie broke up with his fifth partner.

 He then saw Kenji Yamauchi perform well as a single comedian in an audition.
 Hamaie contacted Yamauchi and they agreed to become a comic duo.
 The partnership has been rewarding for both of them.
 They made a lot of TV recordings together in which other famous talents such as Chidori and Gin-Shari have also appeared.

 In 2012 they won the 33rd ABC Owarai Grand Prix contest sponsored by Asahi TV.

-In 2015, they became runners-up in the prestigious M-1 Grand Prix competition.

 In 2017, they won first place in the King of Conte Comedy Tournament.

 In 2018, they appeared regularly in seven TV shows in the Osaka area.
 Finally, they moved to Tokyo.

 In 2019, they entered the M-1 Grand Prix entertainment championship and earned second place.

 Until 2020, Kamaitachi was the only team to get first place in the "King of Conte" contest and second place in the M-1 Grand Prix contest.

 In February 2020, they made a YouTube account named "Neo-Milk-Boy DX."

 Shortly after that, they changed the name of that account to the "Kamaitachi Channel."

 As of February 2022, that channel had about 1.59 million subscribers.